vjrossi/mars-rover/README.md

 The project is structured as follows:

 - MarsRover/: Contains the main application code
-  - Program.cs: Entry point of the application
+  - Program.cs: Entry point of the console application
   - models/: Contains the core classes for the simulation
 - MarsRover.Tests/: Contains unit tests for the application
+- MarsRover.Web/: Contains the web application
+  - Controllers/: Contains the SimulationController for handling web requests
+  - Views/: Contains the Razor views for the web interface
+  - wwwroot/: Contains static files including JavaScript for the simulation

 ## Running Tests